dndManager/dndAria/timeline/session52.md

 They manage to get through the 8 meteor traps they encountered on their way to the plateau.
 A only fell once.

-The gang spends the night with the univorns, exchanging information.
+The gang spends the night with the unicorns, exchanging information.
 The pools are now glowing under the starlight.